SBU-BMI/u24_lymphocyte/cluster_indices/README.md

 You need to modify

-a. gen_csv.sh
+a. `gen_csv.sh`

-a.i.
-CNNOUTPUT: output of the CNN, the folder containing subfolders with the names rates-cancertype-all-auto.
+a.i. `CNNOUTPUT`: output of the CNN, the folder containing subfolders with the names rates-cancertype-all-auto.

-a.ii.
-CSVFOLDER: any name for the folder of csv files
+a.ii. `CSVFOLDER`: any name for the folder of csv files

-a.iii.
-OUTFOLDER: any name for the folder of results of cluster indices
+a.iii. `OUTFOLDER`: any name for the folder of results of cluster indices

-b. populate_inputs.py
+b. `populate_inputs.py`

-b.i. cancer_types: array of cancer types you want to process
+b.i. `cancer_types`: array of cancer types you want to process

     > `nohup bash gen_csv.sh >log.txt &`

 This may take long time to run.

-Along with generated csv files, a master csv file named input_full.csv is created.
-This is the input of the next process

 2. These csvs can be processed by an R script which runs spatial statistics on presense/absence data.